 In December of 2018, we released Menuka Bhattarai: The Firefox Guardian, an article about “RPN's first female Forest Guardian — and the focus of the award-winning documentary The Firefox Guardian — shares her story and how she fell in love with the endangered red panda.”

-While reading (and writing) the article I couldn’t help but notice the differences between Menuka’s life and Emmy’s.
-Menuka grew up in rural Nepal while the location of Emmy’s childhood is in semi-rural Oregon.
+While reading (and writing) the article, I couldn’t help but notice the differences between Menuka’s life and Emmy’s.
+Menuka grew up in rural Nepal, while Emmy’s childhood location is in semi-rural Oregon.
 While women in the United States are more likely than men to face obstacles to their chosen career paths, it is probably not on the same level of oppression that Menuka has experienced.